Aung San Suu Kyi and her party object to wording of the swearing-in oath in parliament

 “I will go to the parliament because there is a demand of people who voted for me,” Suu Kyi said after meeting with party members in Yangon on Monday.

-She and 42 other members of her party, the National League for Democracy, were elected in by-elections earlier this month.
-They had been delaying their debuts in parliament because they objected to the wording of the oath they would have to take.
+She and 42 other members of her party, the National League for Democracy, were elected in by-elections last month.

 The NLD had asked the authorities to amend the oath to say that members will “abide by” the constitution rather than “protect” it.
 Party members want to revise the constitution, which they view as undemocratic.